 There are parallels (or coincidences) I found between the two men and their respective companies:

 - Frank Henry Martin at the age of 22 took over running the company in 1888 when his father died.
 Harry William Weymann at the age of 26 took over Weymann & Son in Philadelphia when his father died in 1892.
-There was just a 2 year age difference between the two of them.
-So you had two young men in their early twenties running instrument manufacturing companies in reasonably close proximity in the early 1890’s (Martin’s Nazareth factory was 82 miles from Weymann’s Philadelphia shop and factory).
+They were the same age, both born in 1866.* So you had two young men in their early twenties running instrument manufacturing companies in reasonably close proximity in the early 1890’s (Martin’s Nazareth factory was 82 miles from Weymann’s Philadelphia shop and factory).
 It’s easy to see how they could have struck up a friendship.
 There’s also the common German heritage.
-Something else they shared is that Frank Henry Martin had 2 boys born in 1894 and 1895, while Harry William Weymann also had 2 boys born in 1889 and 1891.2.
+Something else they shared is that Frank Henry Martin had 2 boys born in 1894 and 1895, while Harry William Weymann also had 2 boys born in 1889 and 1891.
 Both men went on to run their respective companies until the 1940’s in the case of F. H. Martin and 1930 in the case of H.W.
 Weymann.
 During this time they were members of the same organizations and obviously ran into each other at different functions, meetings and trade shows as evidenced in the Music Trade Review magazines of the time.
 Furthermore at the time Philadelphia was an important port and it was the closest big city to Nazareth.

-- Martin started serializing their guitars some time after they started serialized mandolins at the request of one of their mandolin dealers in 1895.
+- Martin started serializing their guitars some time after they started serialized mandolins at the request of one of their mandolin dealers in 1895 (comment courtesy Greig Hutton, C.F.
+Martin & Co.).
 It would seem that Weymann followed suit in around 1900.
 More precise dating of Weymann instruments in this early period awaits further research/information (See WEYMANN’S SERIAL NUMBERS AND DATING post).
 Quite a few companies had been serializing their guitars before this: the Haynes Company with their Bay State label, Lyon & Healy with their Washburn guitars, and The John Church Co. with their Imperial branded instruments to name a few.

 I have been in touch with ukulele player and musician Dan ‘soybean’ Sawyer after he suggested in a blog post that possibly Frank Henry Martin and Harry William Weymann had exchanged technical details for some of their instruments.